finfet/kestrel/BUILDING.md

 ## Required Software

-rustc 1.56+, cargo, and python3 for the build script.
+rustc 1.56+, and cargo.
+Python3 is required for the build script.

-Running the build steps manually without the python script is also possible, but is more laborious)
+Running the build steps manually without the python script is also possible, but is more laborious.

 - Linux
+  - Default gcc linker required by cargo. on debian: build-essential
   - cargo targets: x86_64-unknown-linux-musl, aarch64-unknown-linux-musl
   - gcc aarch64 linker: on debian: gcc-aarch64-linux-gnu
 - macOS